DiamondsAndRust206/Trails.Solution/README.md

   * `dotnet run`

 * The above code will create a new database in your local host with tables designed to store information related to the project.
-* To interact with the local host website navigate to the project directory and run `dotnet run`or `dotnet watch run` then type http://localhost:5000 into the URL bar in the browser.
+* To interact with the local host website navigate to the project directories Trails Api and TrailsClient and run `dotnet run`or `dotnet watch run` for each, then type http://localhost:5001 into the URL bar in the browser.

 ## Known Bugs